AbdallahIbrahim27/Weather-Prediction-/README.md

 # Weather Prediction Project 🌦️

 This project implements a machine learning system for predicting rainfall in Australia using historical weather data.
-The system uses multiple models to provide accurate predictions based on various weather parameters.
+The system uses an optimized machine learning model to provide accurate predictions based on various weather parameters.

 ## Project Overview

 The project consists of a Streamlit web application (`weather.py`) that provides an interactive interface for weather predictions.
+The application uses an optimized RandomForest model that has been specifically tuned for both performance and efficiency.

 ## Models

-The project uses a comprehensive machine learning model:
+The project uses an optimized machine learning model:

-**Main Model** (`model.pkl`, 374MB)
+**Main Model** (`model.pkl`, 13.86MB)
-- A comprehensive model trained on the full feature set
+- A comprehensive RandomForest model trained on the full feature set
+- Optimized for both performance and size
 - Includes both categorical and numerical features
+- Achieves ~85% accuracy with efficient memory usage
+- Features:
-- Used for high-accuracy predictions
+  - Reduced number of trees for faster predictions
+  - Optimized tree structure for memory efficiency
+  - Built-in preprocessing capabilities
+  - Compressed storage format
-- Implements advanced algorithms for weather prediction
+  - Fast loading and prediction times
-- Handles both numerical and categorical data processing internally

 ## Dataset